-Those that stayed behind
+Those who stayed behind

 She pulls up her sleeve to show the mark where she was injured by something flying through the air.
 Her skin has turned a deep purple-black, the discoloration creeping down toward her fingertips.
 She won’t go to the hospital.
 “I’m my own doctor,” she says.

 When she hears Sasha is outside, she comes out.
-Sasha, 47, is the holdout on the third floor where he lives with his wife, Natalya, 39.
+Sasha, 47, is the holdout on the third floor, where he lives with his wife, Natalya, 39.
 They sent their 13-year-old daughter away to live with Natalya’s sister after the blast.
 They don’t want their last names published, because they have not told their parents their apartment was damaged in an airstrike.

 They don’t want them to worry.
 They have no place to go.
-Their parents are both in areas of the east where there is more conflict, so they can’t flee to them.
+Their parents are both in parts of the east where there is more conflict, so they can’t flee to them.

 “Where would we go?”
 Natalya asks, cooking lentil soup for dinner.
-The wallpaper in the kitchen is covered in sunflowers.
+The wallpaper in the kitchen is covered with sunflowers.
 “I’ve always loved them,” she says.

 She ran a flower shop with her sister before the war.
-Sasha was a metal worker.
+Sasha was a metalworker.
 Last week he showed her how to use a gun.

 “I feel nauseous from it,” Natalya says.
 “But when someone is attacking, at least I won’t be lost.”